 The survey also found that 31% of married women have experienced physical, sexual, or emotional violence by their spouses.
 The most common type of spousal violence is physical violence (27%), followed by emotional violence (13%).

-The domestic violence facts in India are truly horrifying and merit a serious discussion into the mind of the Indian abuser, the learned helplessness of the abused woman and how to provide domestic violence support and legal help to domestic violence survivors.
+The domestic violence facts in India are truly horrifying and merit a serious discussion into the mind of the Indian abuser, and the learned helplessness of the abused woman.
+It also merits a discussion of how to provide domestic violence support and legal help to domestic abuse survivors.

 Interview With a Domestic Violence Counsellor

-In this interview, she outlines the options available to women suffering from domestic violence in India.
+In this interview, she outlines the options available to abused women suffering from domestic abuse in India.